OptionsTradingUni/Eksu-digital-marketplace/replit.md

 ## Overview

-A comprehensive marketplace platform for EKSU students to buy and sell items safely on campus.
-The platform aims to provide a secure and efficient environment for campus commerce, featuring real-time communication, a robust trust system, and role-based access.

-**Business Vision & Ambition:** To be the leading campus marketplace for EKSU students, fostering a secure trading environment and offering diverse revenue streams through features like featured listings, transaction fees, and premium subscriptions.
+The EKSU Campus Marketplace is a secure and efficient platform designed for students of Ekiti State University (EKSU) to buy and sell items.
+It aims to be the leading campus marketplace, fostering a safe trading environment and generating revenue through features like featured listings, transaction fees, and premium subscriptions.
+Key capabilities include real-time communication, a robust trust system, role-based access, and advanced safety features.

 ## User Preferences